-In this paper, we have described a group key management protocol where the partial keys are computed dynamically instead of using pre-deployed keys.
+In this paper, we have described a group key management protocol where the partial keys are computed dynamically, instead of using pre-deployed keys.
 A group key is generated based on the partial keys of the group members.
 The dynamic partial keys have some advantages over pre-deployed keys, as many pre-deployed keys need to be stored to provide secure communication, which is not feasible in sensor nodes because of the limited memory.
-It is easy to re-compute the partial keys as each node uses a function with the partial keys of its children as arguments to compute its partial key.
+It is easy to recompute the partial keys as each node uses a function with the partial keys of its children as arguments of the function to compute its partial key.
 Using a detailed simulation study it is shown that the proposed protocol is able to compute the partial keys and the group key within a very small time period.
-From experiments, we observed that the energy consumption for generating the partial keys and the group key is very small compared to the total available energy.
-In another experiment for comparison with SPIN [9] regarding energy consumption showed that the energy consumption of SPIN increases exponentially as the number of group nodes increase, but our proposed protocol consumes a very small amount of energy after the first group key computation.
-We have implemented this protocol using Mica2 sensor motes and presented the results.
-We observed that obtained results are very close to the simulation results.
+We observed that the energy consumption for generating the partial keys and the group key is very small compared to the total available energy.
+It is also sown by an experiment that the energy consumption of SPIN increases exponentially as the number of group nodes increase, but our proposed protocol consumes a very small amount of energy after the first group key computation.